luka-j/stories/README.md

 Top-level object is a Book, which is broken up into chapters.
 The book consists of a title and optional metadata and represents one story.
 One or more chapters are where the actual content resides.
-Progress is saved after each chapter.
+Progress is by default saved after each chapter.
 All chapters share the same state and scope.
 Chapters consist of line-separated statements which manipulate state or show output to the user.

 #### Files